This has been one of the hardest decisions for us to make…

 Best I can tell, aside from refinishing the flooring, we’re pretty much stuck with yucky looking hardwood flooring near the back door entrance in this house.

-It’s really hard to tell from these photos, but if you look close enough, you can see that the floor on the right is chipped, dented, and it looks kind of grimey where dirt and dust have settled into the cracks.
+It’s really hard to tell from these photos, but if you look close enough, you can see that the floor on the right is chipped, dented, and it looks kind of grimy where dirt and dust have settled into the cracks.
 The urethane finish has definitely been put to the test near the back door.
 In person, it’s very noticeable.

 The Best Flooring Choice For Dogs?